bryanling1/Tutorials/MasterTheCodingInterview.md

     - Length of the array
     - If certain values only appear to the left or right
     - If the question is in **sorted order** we probably need **binary search**
+  - Graphs
+    - If we gen n-ary tree, it is most likely a graph question